Halberton

 Halberton is a village and civil parish in Devon, England.
 It is situated between the historic market towns of Tiverton and Cullompton.
 The Grand Western Canal runs around to the north and west of the village.

 The large parish has an area of about 7520 acre and it is surrounded, clockwise from the north, by the parishes of Uplowman, Sampford Peverell, Burlescombe, Uffculme, Willand, Cullompton, Butterleigh, Silverton, Bickleigh and Tiverton.
 The parish includes the small village of Ash Thomas as well as the hamlet of Brithem Bottom.
 The population of the parish at the 2021 census was 1,971, whilst the population of the village itself was recorded by that census as 892.
+Changes to the parish boundary, involving transfers of residential and industrial areas to Uffculme and Willand respectively, occurred in 2023.

 History

 Its name is derived from ‘Haligbeort’ (Albert), the name of the Saxon chief, and ‘tun’, a farm settlement; the Halberton area is still largely a farming community.
 Halberton was once important enough to be a hundred, a long-standing administrative division of the county.
 The hundred of Halberton included the parishes of Halberton, Sampford Peverell and Willand, as well as parts of Uplowman and Burlescombe.
-Many of the farms date back to the time of the Domesday Book or shortly after.
+Many of the farms date back to the time of Domesday Book or shortly after.

 Geography

-Today, there is an electoral ward with the same name, which comprises the parishes of Halberton and Uplowman.
-The ward's population at the 2021 census was 2,330.
+There is an electoral ward with the same name, which comprises the parishes of Halberton and Butterleigh.
+The current ward came into effect in May 2023 – previously, the ward comprised Halberton and Uplowman.
+The population of the Halberton ward (including Uplowman) at the 2021 census was 2,330.

-Halberton village is divided into two parts, Higher Town and Lower Town, separated by the mill stream and pond.
-The pond is fed by warm springs and never freezes.
+Halberton village is informally divided into two parts – Higher Town and Lower Town – which are separated by the mill stream and pond.

 National Cycle Route 3 passes through the village.